 "The most important message is to slow down, take a deep breath and enjoy the holidays," said Dr. Adams.
 "This is the most challenging thing for all of us to do at this time of year, but we still need to enforce safety measures.
 A few seconds of inattentiveness or risky behavior can derail the course of a healthy life forever."

 We wish you and your family a very safe and happy holiday season, but if someone in your family takes a major spill, one of our many Medical City ER locations across North Texas has you covered.
-With average wait times posted online, if you do have an emergency, you can spend less time waiting and more time on the moments that matter most.

 The post Holiday Ladder Safety: How to Go Up On the Housetop and Come Down Safely appeared first on LifeSigns.